Trading oxygen for iron II. Oxygen- versus iron-dependent cosmic star formation history: Metallicity-dependent cosmic star formation history from galaxy scaling relations

-The high-SB scenario from \citetalias{Chruslinska21} is based on the interpolation between the results from \citet{Bisigello18} and \citet{Caputi17} and fixed at $z>4.4$ (exceeding $z$ of their samples).
+Following \citetalias{Chruslinska21}, in the negligible SB contribution variation we assume the SB sequence $\rm log_{10}\mathrm{SFR}_{\mathrm{SB}}(M_\ast,z)=log_{10}\mathrm{SFR}_{\mathrm{SFMR}}(M_\ast,z) + \Delta_{SB}$ with $\Delta_{SB}$=0.59 dex, $\sigma_{\mathrm{SB}}=0.2$ dex and a fixed f$_{SB}$=0.03. \\ The high-SB scenario from \citetalias{Chruslinska21} is based on the interpolation between the results from \citet{Bisigello18} and \citet{Caputi17} and fixed at $z>4.4$ (exceeding $z$ of their samples).
 The resulting f$_{SB}$ increases to low M$_{*}$ and high $z$ up to f$_{SB}$=0.4, and the SB sequence is 1 dex above the SMFR.
 The work of \citet{Caputi17} has recently been extended to $z\sim 6$ and low M$_{*}\lesssim 10^{7}\Msun$ by \citet{Rinaldi22,Rinaldi25}.
 They report further increase in f$_{SB}$ with $z$ and decreasing M$_{*}$, and the lack of a clear distinction between the SB and MS at low log$_{10}$(M$_{*}$/M$_{\odot}$)$<$7.5. \citet{Rinaldi25} suggest that the majority of the cosmic SFRD is produced by the SB galaxies.
 We modify the f$_{SB}$(M$_{*}$, $z$) from \citetalias{Chruslinska21} to include the results from \citet{Rinaldi25} as shown in Fig. \ref{fig: starburst frac} to comment on the impact of such a high SB contribution on our results.
 However, we assume the SB sequence is 1 dex above the SMFR.
 This is smaller than the offset between the peaks in the sSFR distribution of SB and MS galaxies in \citet{Rinaldi25} (see Fig. 3 therein).
 Additionally, for variations with $a_{\rm SFR}$<1 (which is the case for \citealt{Rinaldi22,Rinaldi25}), we require this offset to decrease linearly from 1 dex to 0 dex between log$_{10}$(M$_{*}$/M$_{\odot}$)=9 and log$_{10}$(M$_{*}$/M$_{\odot}$)=6.
 This is necessary to avoid drastically overestimating the cosmic SFRD($z>2$) (right panel in fig. \ref{fig: cSFH}, thick gray lines).\\ We note that in terms of the results presented in this paper, the high $f_{SB}$ scenario described above would be indistinguishable from a scenario in which the SB sequence is absent and a$_{SFR}$ is $z$-dependent (a$_{SFR}\sim$0.9 at $z=0$ and becomes a$_{SFR}\lesssim$0.8 at $z>2$).